Bungled drone show breaks world record

 Intel's show was pre-recorded before being aired during the opening ceremony, due to "possible freezing weather and strong winds".

-According to the South China Morning Post, Intel was paid 10.5 million yuan (£1.21m) for the performance.
+According to the South China Morning Post, EHang was paid 10.5 million yuan (£1.21m) for the Labour Day performance in the north-western city of Xi'an.

+The company may be better known to Western audiences for its efforts to launch a human-carrying drone service.